 Not surprisingly, he was a friend and confidant of Tom Mix, arguably the most popular cowboy movie star of his times.
 Comedian, radio and movie star, and trick-roper Will Rogers appeared with Pickett on many occasions and counted the black cowboy among his closest friends.

 Bill Pickett never seemed to tire of his theatrical adventures in the saddle, appearing at literally hundreds of small and large rodeo events throughout the East and West.
 It is an interesting commentary on the times, however, that Madison Square Garden banned his appearances.
 Pickett’s widely popular performances imbedded the image of the Black Cowboy in this nation’s mass-media culture, one which exists until this time.

 Pickett was the first black man to be inducted into the Cowboy Hall of Fame in Oklahoma City, Oklahoma.
 His image decorates one of the most famous, and collectible, postage stamps ever issued by the U.S. Postal Service.
-His image of the indefatigable, skilled, charismatic, crowd-pleasing cowboy set standards which influenced all of his successors and helped mass audiences redefine what black men had accomplished in the real West.
+His image of the indefatigable, skilled, charismatic, crowd-pleasing cowboy set standards which influenced all of his successors and helped mass audiences redefine what black men had accomplished in the real American West.